maldoinc/wireup/docs/pages/testing.md

 ### Nested Overrides

-The `container.override` also allows you to have nested overrides, where each time you override the same target, the previous gets saved in a stack.
+`container.override` supports nested overrides for the same target.
+The innermost override is active, and exiting restores the previous value.
 There are 2 ways to utilise nested overrides:

 #### Context Managers